r4mz3r0/CyberSecurity-Discussion/README.md

 - This project titled "The road to ethical hacking. " established and founded weekly CyberSecurity Discussion at the University.
 - Established UC Merced as a CyberSecurity aware campus.
+- This project led the way to new and improved CyberSecurity discussions and workshops.

+# About
+Founded Spring 2018